corestate55/netomox/README.md

 ```
 $ bundle exec ruby model_defs/target.rb
 ```
-It generate model data (json) and print to standard-output.
+It generate topology data and print it to standard-output as JSON.

 ### Check data consistency
 ```